 Best Restaurants in Old Havana

-I say it every time I mention this place across this website – El Café is my favorite cafe in Havana.
-Great breakfast food, an excellent array of coffee options to choose from (the best iced coffee in the city) and a beautiful environment.
+I say it every time I mention this special Old Havana cafe on this website – El Café is my favorite cafe in Havana.
+Great breakfast food, an excellent array of coffee options to choose from (the best iced coffee in the city), and a beautiful environment.

 El Dandy has it all – breakfast, lunch, dinner, and drinks, each menu better than the next.
-Think avocado toast, carnitas tacos, fresh juice, fabulous mojitos….
+Think avocado toast, carnitas tacos, fresh juice, fabulous mojitos, and more.
 Located across the street from the Clandestina store, El Dandy is a great spot for a pick-me-up after some serious shopping.

 El del Frente may be the little sister restaurant to the famous 304 O’Reilly across the street, but I like this spot much better.
 Healthy vegetarian options (but plenty of meat-based and seafood options, too!), a beautiful bar, and rooftop terrace are just a few of the details that make El del Frente one of the best restaurants in Old Havana.